justin13601/ACES/README.md

 ## Future Roadmap

-### Sequential Decoding Tasks
+### Sequential Decoding & Time-to-Event Tasks

-We hope to support tasks whose labels cannot be reliably summarized as a single numerical value (ie., a task where we want to predict a sequence of outputs, such as future treatment sequences).
+We hope to directly support tasks whose labels cannot be reliably summarized as a single numerical value (ie., a sequential decoding task where we want to predict a sequence of outputs, such as future treatment sequences).
+For tasks that rely on time-to-event as a paradigm, labels can currently be manually extracted via the window `start`/`end` times (ie., subtracting `start` from `end` of your window containing your event of interest, and then bucketing appropriately post-hoc).

 ### Case-Control Matching Extraction